adullact/puppet-freeipa/REFERENCE.md

 ##### `ipa_master_fqdn`

-Data type: `String`
+Data type: `Stdlib::Fqdn`

 FQDN of the server to use for a client or replica domain join.

-Default value: ''
+Default value: 'default'

 ##### `manage_host_entry`